cambridge-cares/TheWorldAvatar/Agents/HMLandRegistryAgent/README.md

 NAMESPACE             # Blazegraph namespace into which to instantiate data
                       # NOTE: This must match the namespace where EPC data got instantiated
-DATABASE              # PostGIS/PostgreSQL database name (default: `postgres`) LAYERNAME             # Geoserver layer name, ALSO table name for building market values GEOSERVER_WORKSPACE
+DATABASE              # PostGIS/PostgreSQL database name (default: `postgres`) LAYERNAME             # Geoserver layer name, ALSO table name for actual building sales prices GEOSERVER_WORKSPACE
 BUILDINGS_TABLE       # PostGIS table containing all building footprints
                       # NOTE: This must match the table where EPC data got uploaded to